It’s well known that bees gather these products from flowers, but why do they need them - what are the specific benefits to bees?

 How bees collect pollen depends on the species.

-First, the pollen collects on the furry bodies of the bees.
 As bees fly through the air, their bodies become negatively charged with static electricity, such that when the bee lands on a flower, knocking the pollen from the delicate anthers, the pollen particles stick to the static-charged hair covering the bee's body.
 The bee becomes covered in pollen, and uses its legs to wipe the pollen from its body into a sticky mass, which now sticks to the inside of the back legs.
 The bee then uses its back legs to compress the pollen further and move the little masses of pollen into the corbicula on each leg.
 Once the bee returns to its hive or nest, it deposits the pollen into an appropriate cell.

 It's not surprising that bees need good sources of nectar and pollen throughout the year, to cope with the rearing of broods, development of colonies, and because different species are more active at certain times of the year than others.